 Time is valuable and getting a healthy dinner on the table can be a daunting task!
 I am hoping these easy tips will be helpful for you.

-To cook pork tenderloin on a gas grill, you need to preheat your grill to 400 degrees.
-I like to heat the grill to temperature, then use a grill brush to make sure the grill slats are clean.
+Step 3: To cook pork tenderloin on a gas grill, you need to preheat your grill to 400º F. I like to heat the grill to temperature, then use a grill brush to make sure the grille slats are clean.

 I like to cook the pork tenderloin directly on the grill, as shown above, but you can easily cook the pork tenderloin on foil if that is easier for you.